Hadal ARV: 7B8 ARV

-The experience gained from 7B8 would lead to the development of Artic ARV.
+The experience gained from 7B8 would lead to the development of Arctic ARV.

 Arctic ARV

 Arctic (Bei Ji or Beiji 北极 in Chinese) ARV is an UUV developed by SIA, based on the experienced gained from other Chinese designs of AUVs and ROUVs.
 Unlike previous Chinese AUVs that are fully autonomous, Arctic ARV can be operated in both fully autonomous or remotely piloted mode.
 The fully autonomous mode is used for large area scan, while remotely piloted mode is used for small area of a particular spot when needed.
 Remotely operated mode is achieved via fiber optic cable connection, and Arctic ARV can hover over particular spot if required.
 Arctic ARV (北极 ARV) has been deployed on and used in arctic explorations numerous times.
 Successfully completing all missions in July 2008.